chrisw47/maxent-mempred-confusionmatrix/README.md

 # Statistical mechanical models with bias and variance

 The code **Bias and variance.py** contains the code that reproduces the first statistical mechanical model-related figure in the manuscript titled **Analyzing an organism’s sensors using Maximum Entropy models with bias, variance, and confusion matrices**, currently in preparation.
 The code can be easily adapted to any other stimulus-dependent Maximum Entropy model, including those that are not statistical mechanical, by changing the probability matrix that is initialized specifically for the lac operon regulation in this particular example.
+This code was co-written by Sarah Marzen, Tristan Kako, and most importantly, Aiden Gao.

 # Confusion matrices with memory and prediction